Helping social work students succeed

 What kind of career can I choose as a social work major?

-With a degree in social work, you can find a rewarding career in child welfare, mental health services, services to the elderly, hospice and hospitals, schools, child and adult protective services, inpatient health and home health care, rural outreach services, family counseling, youth services, probation and parole, domestic violence services, foster care and adoption, public welfare, residential treatment care and many more.
+With a degree in social work, you can find a rewarding career in child welfare, mental health services, services to the elderly, hospice and hospitals, schools, child and adult protective services, inpatient health and home health care, rural outreach services, family counseling, youth services, probation and parole, domestic violence services, foster care and adoption, public welfare, residential treatment care and more.

 What is a degree plan?
 And when do I need to file one?